playmint/ds/contracts/src/maps/tutorial-room-7/README.md

     });
 ```

-I'm using similar helper function as we used to create the dico room ([tutorial-room-4](https://github.com/playmint/ds/blob/main/contracts/src/maps/tutorial-room-4/README.md)), but with some slight modifications to create a walkable path, represented by green tiles, and an unwalkable path, represented by red tiles.
+I'm using similar helper function as we used to create the disco room ([tutorial-room-4](https://github.com/playmint/ds/blob/main/contracts/src/maps/tutorial-room-4/README.md)), but with some slight modifications to create a walkable path, represented by green tiles, and an unwalkable path, represented by red tiles.

 As you can see in this modified function:
 ```js